Sorø Municipality

-Sorø Municipality is a municipality (Danish, kommune) in Region Sjælland on the island of Zealand (Sjælland) in east Denmark.
-The municipality covers an area of 317 km², and has a total population of 30,018 (2022).
+Sorø Municipality (Sorø Kommune) is a kommune in the Region Sjælland on the island of Zealand in east Denmark.
+The municipality covers an area of 317 km², and has a total population of 30,641 (2025).
 The main town and the site of its municipal council is the town of Sorø.
 Other towns in the municipality are Dianalund, Stenlille, and Ruds Vedby.

 On 1 January 2007 Sorø municipality was, as the result of Kommunalreformen ("The Municipal Reform" of 2007), merged with existing Dianalund and Stenlille municipalities to form the new Sorø municipality.

 Locations

-The ten largest urban areas in the municipality are:
+The ten largest urban areas in the municipality (as of 1 January 2025) are:

+The city of Sorø

+The city of Sorø has a population of **8,433** (2025) and is the seat of the municipal council.

 The city of Sorø

 The city of Sorø has a population of 7,754 (2015) and is the site of both the municipal council and the county council.
 It was scheduled to be regional seat for Region Sjælland, one of the five new regions to be implantated in Denmark 1 January 2007.

 While by no means the biggest city in Denmark, it has great historical value.
 It was founded in 1161 by Bishop Absalon, later the founder of Copenhagen, and is the site of Sorø Academy (Danish Sorø Akademi) and Sorø Klosterkirke, the church where Absalon is buried, along with other notable Danes, including royalty.
 Queen Margaret I of Denmark was buried at this church until moved to Roskilde Cathedral in Roskilde.